 Start with a thorough ‘onboarding’ process, to identify the client’s legal needs.
 Take a statement from the client, setting out the facts of the matter.
 Use headings such as the ones below to provide clarity and structure to these facts.
 Adopting this project management approach will help you to plan and control the matter (and its profitability) through to completion.

-- Scope – the activities to be performed, the resources needed, and the outcome (eg a contract, or a sale).
+- Scope – the activities to be performed, the resources needed, and the outcome (eg a trust deed, will or codicil).

 - Deliverables – specific tangible outcomes that satisfy specific named objectives.